LangkunLong/SnapNutrient-Public/README.md

 ---

-## 📸 Demo Screenshots (Optional)

-You can optionally include screenshots or a screen recording of:
-- Image analysis results
-- Dashboard summaries
-- Social feed post interactions

----

 ## 📬 Contact

 Have questions or feedback?
-Feel free to reach out via GitHub Issues or email.
+Feel free to reach out via GitHub Issues or email:
+Langkunlong@gmail.com

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).